dev-mdsohagmiya/VistaTasks/README.md

 # **VistaTasks** - Modern Task Management Todo App

-Assalamualaikum, dear reviewers.
-This is a task for the role of Front-End Developer Intern at Vistasystech.
-I have completed it as per the requirements using React, JavaScript, useContext, and useReducer.
-Additionally, I have added some extra features for backup and better performance.
-I have also used LocalStorage, Firebase Authentication, and Firebase Storage.
-The details are explained below.
+Assalamualaikum, dear reviewers, this is a task for the role of Front-End Developer Intern at Vista Systech.
+I just created a name for this assignment based on the company name, calling it VistaTask.
+As per the requirements, I have built it using React, JavaScript, useContext, and useReducer.
+Additionally, I have added some extra features for backup and better performance, such as LocalStorage, Firebase Authentication, and Firebase Storage, which are explained in detail below.

 ---